mshaibal/CurrencyConverter/README.md

 Build the project in intellij
 Set maven path to download the dependencies.
-File->Other Setting->Default Settings->Maven-> User Setting File Set sdk as well to 1.8 File->Project Structure->Project->ProjectSDK Go to Run->Edit Configuration->Click '+'->Junit->Set Name to your choice->VM options as -ea -DBrowser=chrome->JRE should be Default 1.8 SDK
+File->Other Setting->Default Settings->Maven-> User Setting File Set sdk as well to 1.8 File->Project Structure->Project->ProjectSDK Go to Run->Edit Configuration->Click '+'->Junit->Set Name to your choice->Select class as RunCukes.java->VM options as -ea -DBrowser=chrome->JRE should be Default 1.8 SDK
 Apply the changes and Run the test.

 #Issues: